State aid refused due to the status of an undertaking in difficulty. How is it established?

 The author would like to point out that these definitions are concise and reduced to their essence to present them in concentrated and easy-to-understand form.
 To learn the exact definition and classification criteria, look up the information provided on CFCA website and in Article 3, Annex I to Regulation 651/2014.

-UiD definition and assessment criterias
+UiD definition and assessment criteria

-An undertaking in difficulty is an undertaking in respect of which at least one of circumstances specified in Article 2, Clause 18 of Regulation 651/2014 occurs.
+An undertaking in difficulty is an undertaking in respect of which at least one of the circumstances specified in Article 2, Clause 18 of Regulation 651/2014 occurs.
 These circumstances can be broadly classified into four groups:

 • Sign No. 1—Insolvency or insolvency proceedings.
 This means: